atinder11/Bolo_Suvigya/README.md

 # ✨Features

 - Easy to use and minimalist Look
 - View your different classes of all day in one click
 - Works 24*7 and 365 days
 - Keep updated with your college's timetable

+# ✨Prerequisites
+- Telegram Install in your device